MorphometricsGroup/EasyDCP/docs/source/troubleshooting.md

 # Data analysis

+---

 Opening output .csv in Excel:

 "[filename.csv] cannot be accessed.
 The file may be corrupted, located on a server that is not responding, or read-only"

 Cause: Filename is too long

-Solution: Rename the file to a shorter name.
+Solution: Rename the .csv file to a shorter name.